 Martin became Deputy Chief Constable in February 2013.
 In this role he led the Northamptonshire Police Programme "Aspire" which transformed policing services within tight financial restrictions.

 He has been the National Policing lead for Vetting since 2010 and in 2015 became the NPCC lead for Professional Standards and Ethics.
-As the national portfolio holder for police vetting, Martin has overseen the introduction of Biometric vetting nationally and the development of a new College of Policing professional vetting code of practice which will be launched shortly.
+As the national portfolio holder for police vetting, Martin has overseen the introduction of Biometric vetting nationally and the development of a new College of Policing professional vetting code of practice which was launched in early 2017.

 Martin is married with two children, and his interests include rugby and skiing.